Which alterations do I need permission for?

 I'm a homeowner and want to make an improvement

-If you are a homeowner looking to carry out an improvement, click here to find out more and to submit your request.
+If you are a homeowner looking to carry out an improvement, you can find out more about making a request to improve your home in our Homeowners section.

-Once you've read through the questions above you can request an alteration here.
+Once you've read through the questions above you can request an alteration.